wrburnham/wrburnham.github.io/_posts/2020-04-14-snake-to-camel.markdown

 int someNumber = 4;
 {% endhighlight %}

+which is typical of Java, C#, etc.

 > There are only two hard things in Computer Science: cache invalidation and naming things.

+This quote is often attributed to Martin Fowler but he attributes it to Phil Karlton.

-I'm not really sure where the terms came from but there sure are a lot of them, more than I would have imagined.
-Snake case, camel case, kebab case, pascal case, etc.
+I'm not really sure where terms such as snake case, camel case and even kebab case came from but there sure are a lot of them.
 One helpful rule in coding is consistent naming / code conventions.

+Sometimes it can be necessary to convert from one form to the other.
+To that end, I've created a small react project for doing just that.
+Check it out [here](https://wrburnham.github.io/etc/snake-to-camel) or view the [source code](https://github.com/wrburnham/snake-to-camel).